All Episodes

 It means we have a desire to be better people.

-That's why people go to church, not to because you are perfect, because you want to be forgiven and become better.
+That's why people go to church, not because you are perfect, because you want to be forgiven and become better.

-You know, in the Harvey Weinstein case, do you not know that Saturday Night Live, Lauren Michaels actually said, well, it's more of a New York story.
+That's why, you know, in the media, you know, I was watching, you know, in the Harvey Weinstein case, do you not know that Saturday Night Live, Lauren Michaels actually said, well, it's more of a New York story.

 He's from Queens, New York, a New York builder.